perladvent/perldotcom/content/article/_pub_2002_02_05_visperl.md

 {
+   "categories" : "development",
+   "date" : "2002-02-06T00:00:00-08:00",
+   "slug" : "/pub/2002/02/05/visperl",
+   "tags" : [
+      "microsoft-visual-perl-studio"
+   ],
+   "title" : "Visual Perl",
-   "image" : null,
+   "draft" : null,
+   "thumbnail" : "/images/_pub_2002_02_05_visperl/111-visual_perl.gif",
    "authors" : [
       "eric-promislow"
    ],
+   "image" : null,
    "description" : " Jumbo shrimp, military intelligence - Visual Perl?
 ActiveState built its reputation by bringing Perl to the Windows platform, thereby extending the reach of Perl and the size and nature of the Perl community.
-However, regardless of the Windows port,...", "thumbnail" : "/images/_pub_2002_02_05_visperl/111-visual_perl.gif", "categories" : "development",
+However, regardless of the Windows port,..."
-   "title" : "Visual Perl",
-   "slug" : "/pub/2002/02/05/visperl",
-   "tags" : [
-      "microsoft-visual-perl-studio"
-   ],
-   "date" : "2002-02-06T00:00:00-08:00",
-   "draft" : null
 }